antonfirsov/docs/2016/10-Oct/week3/10-18-2016-week-in-dotnet.md

 Package of the week: Bond
 -------------------------

 [Bond](https://microsoft.github.io/bond/manual/bond_cs.html) is a battle-tested binary serialization format and library, similar to [Google's Protocol Buffer](https://developers.google.com/protocol-buffers/docs/csharptutorial).
-Bond works on Linux, OSX, and Windows, and supports C++, C#, and Python.
+Bond works on Linux, macOS, and Windows, and supports C++, C#, and Python.

 To work with Bond, you start by defining your schema using an [IDL](http://www.ibm.com/developerworks/webservices/library/co-corbajct3.html)-like specification.